- Developers

 The following are SaaS pricing models that are in use today:

-Flat rate pricing: This is the model where you offer one product with a fixed set of features and one price.
+Flat rate pricing: This is the model where you launch a SaaS product with a fixed set of features and one price.
 It‘s the simplest for your customers to understand.

 The advantage is, of course, the ease with which you can communicate it to your customers.
 There are disadvantages, for example: